Ottawa's Dog and Cat boarding specialist

 Why do dogs bury their bones?

 Have you ever wondered why dogs bury bones?
 Do you know the reason behind the burying?
 Your dog is practicing the natural canine instinct of food hoarding.
 Priority pets is a pet care provider that believes in providing educational content to our subscribers.
-In order for our to have a better understanding of canine behaviour.
+Our animal kennel services are exceptional because we have a passion for animals.
 Historically, in the world of early canines, food was quite often scarce.
 If a dog was fortunate enough to find something to eat, he had to compete with other dogs in his pack and/or other animals to keep his meal.
 Dogs would bury bones and carcasses of their hunt near their den therefore, if food became scarce again, the dogs would just dig up their old kill and enjoy a meal.